Dingley Island

 In response to this growing environmental concern, residents and neighbors of Dingley Island began in 1996 to investigate the possibility of replacing a portion of the causeway with a bridge that would allow the restoration of normal tidal flows to the cove.
 Over the next several years, various partners were brought on board, including the Town of Harpswell, the US Navy Innovative Readiness Training Program (IRT), Bowdoin College students and faculty, the New Meadows River Watershed Project, the Maine Corporate Wetlands Restoration Partnership and the National Oceanic and Atmospheric Administration.
-These partners, led by Harpswell Resident Elsa Martz, worked together to develop and finance the bridge construction project, which cost approximately $174,000.
+These partners, led by Harpswell resident Elsa Martz, worked together to develop and finance the bridge construction project, which cost approximately $174,000.
 On October 1, 2003, the community and its partners, along with Governor John Baldacci, celebrated the opening of the new bridge.

+The Dingley Island bridge and causeway averaged 120 vehicle crossings daily as of January 2025.

+In a January 2024 storm, an 83-foot sardine boat called Jacob Pike sank at its New Meadows River mooring off Dingley Island, resulting in fuel and oil leaking into the surrounding water.
+The U.S. Coast Guard raised the vessel and removed it the following August.